Odd Wisconsin Archive

 The Story of Memorial Day

-Setting aside a day to decorate the graves of fallen soldiers began at the end of the Civil War, when Southern widows placed flowers not only on their Confederate husbands' graves but also on nearby neglected graves of Union soldiers.
+Setting aside a specific day to decorate the graves of fallen soldiers began at the end of the Civil War, when Southern widows placed flowers not only on their Confederate husbands' graves but also on nearby neglected graves of Union soldiers.
 In May 1868 General John Logan, national commander of the Grand Army of the Republic (a nationwide Union veterans group) declared that all G.A.R. members should observe May 30th as a time to remember soldiers on both sides who had been killed.
-The first town to officially do this was Waterloo, New York, and by 1890 the holiday was recognized by all of the northern states.
-After World War I Memorial Day changed from honoring only those who had died in the Civil War to honoring all Americans who died in any war.
+The first town to officially do this was Waterloo, New York, but by 1890 the holiday was recognized by all of the northern states.
+After World War I, Memorial Day shifted from honoring only those who had died in the Civil War to a time to pay tribute to all Americans who had died in any war.

-Wisconsin was quick to join the nation in celebrating Memorial Day.
+Wisconsin was quick to join the rest of the nation in celebrating Memorial Day.
 Here is a long newspaper story detailing how it was observed in our capitol city in 1875.
-In contrast, this article shows how residents of the village of Hancock in Waushara County observed it during World War I.
+In contrast, this article shows how residents of the small village of Hancock in Waushara County observed it during World War I.

-After Congress made it an official holiday falling on the last Monday in May (in 1971), guaranteeing a three-day weekend, Memorial Day began to lose sight of its roots.
-With parades such as this one in Elm Grove led by toddlers in 1979, it became in the popular mind a symbol of summer's commencement.
-But America's involvement in new wars in recent decades led to a resurgence of interest in its origins and customs.
+But in recent decades, America's involvement in new wars has led to a resurgence of interest in its origins and customs.
 The sale of red poppies to support veterans relief organizations, which originated shortly after World War One, was resurrected.
-Memorial Day may be evolving once again, this time from a symbol of brats and beer back into a time to remember and reflect on soldiers from all communities, men and women, who died while fighting for the country they cherished.
+So Memorial Day has evolved once again, this time from a mere holiday for brats and beer back into a time to remember and reflect on soldiers from all communities, men and women, who died while fighting for the country they cherished.

-:: Posted in on May 21, 2009
+:: Posted in on May 22, 2013